 South African Airways to begin talks on job cuts -rescue team

-Specialists appointed to try to save struggling South African Airways (SAA) on Monday said they plan to begin employee consultations on job cuts.
+Specialists appointed to try to save struggling South African Airways (SAA) said on Monday they plan to begin employee consultations on job cuts, a stage of the rescue plan likely to meet fierce resistance from trade unions.

+"Our intention has always been to preserve as many jobs as possible through this process while still focusing on having a sustainable airline," the practitioners Les Matuson and Siviwe Dongwana said in a joint statement, adding that they had notified at least seven different unions.
+Matuson and Dongwana said that they "contemplate that all 4,708 employees will be affected and the number of jobs that will exist in the restructured organization will be the subject of the consultation process."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)